mbrijbhushan/AI_NoiseCharacertization/README.md

 **Host-PC:** Reads data from the RT-target and performs spectral analysis - Power Spectral Density and Cumulative Power Spectrum and plots them in the UI.

-Run RT Code and then PC code.
-Open AI_NoiseCharacterization.lvproj and then Run RT_AIChar_v2.viand after it is running, also run the PC_AIChar_v2.vi.
-The Histogram and PSD is in the PC_AIChar VI.
+**Run RT Code and then PC code.** Open AI_NoiseCharacterization.lvproj and then Run RT_AIChar_v2.vi.
+After the RT_AIChar_v2.vi is running, also run the PC_AIChar_v2.vi.
+The Histogram and PSD analysis is in the PC_AIChar VI.
 You can select various options for AI sampling in the RT_AIChar VI.

 ![RT-target front panel](ReadME_images/RT_UI.png "RT-target front panel")